HAR-EL, MEMBER URJ, THE MODERN JEWISH EXPERIENCE

 Maintained by the following Contributors:

-Sylvia Duban, Joyce Grunauer, Jeff Louis & Barbara Devinki, Lynda & Barry Messinger, Rosa & Harris Weinstein, Lynda Weisbard, Jan and Miles Gordon, Lynda and Rabbi Richard Zionts, Bob Schneeweiss, David Suss and Sue Rappaport, Howard and Sherry Schor, Marvin Morgenstein, Elaine, Jerome Morgan, Judy Wallis, and Ralph de la Cruz.
+Sylvia Duban, Joyce Grunauer, Jeff Louis & Barbara Devinki, Lynda & Barry Messinger, Rosa & Harris Weinstein, Lynda Weisbard, Jan and Miles Gordon, Lynda and Rabbi Richard Zionts, Bob Schneeweiss, David Suss and Sue Rappaport, Sherry Schor, Judy Wallis, and Ralph de la Cruz.

 From the Union For Reform Judaism / Reform Movement